memuller/benedict/php/wp-content/plugins/js-css-script-optimizer/readme.txt

 * Ability to include JavaScript and CSS scripts has been added = 0.1.0 =
 * Release version!
-= 0.0.8 =
-* Bug with WYSIWYG is fixed
-= 0.0.7 =
-* Bug with URLs in CSS is fixed
-* Settings page is more useful
-* And Some other bugs are fixed
-= 0.0.5 =
-* Added exclude scripts list
-* Modified "Combine JavaScripts" options
-* Grouping CSS by "media" (screen, print e.t.c.)
-= 0.0.4 =
-* Some bugs are fixed
 = 0.0.2 =
 * Beta version of the JS & CSS Script Optimizer